UMAprotocol/UMIPs/UMIPs/umip-179.md

 | message | bytes | Data that is forwarded to the recipient as part of a relay. |

 ### FillStatus
+A mapping of `RelayData` -> `FillStatus` is stored within each SpokePool instance.
+This mapping can be queried with the hashed `V3RelayData` for a deposit, allowing the status for the corresponding fill to be queried.

 | Name | Value | Description |
 | :--- | :---- | :---------- |
 | Unfilled | 0 | The SpokePool has no known state for the corresponding `V3RelayData` hash. |
 | RequestedSlowFill | 1 | A SlowFill request has been made for this V3RelayData hash.
 A corresponding `RequestedSlowFill` event has been previously emitted. |
 | Filled | 2 | A fill (fast or slow) for this `V3RelayData` hash has been completed. |

-Note:
-- A mapping of `RelayData` -> `FillStatus` is stored within each SpokePool instance, allowing the status for each fill to be queried.

 ### FillType
 A FillType instance is emitted with each `FilledV3Relay` event (see below).